FabienArcellier/fixtup/backlog/tasks/task-2 - Move-the-project-from-setup.cfg-to-poetry-2.0.md

    - Update alfred/publish.py to use poetry publish

 4. **Update CI/CD workflows**
-   - Replace pipenv installation with poetry installation in all workflow files
+   - Install poetry with pip (do not use GitHub Actions module)
    - Update commands from `pipenv run` to `poetry run`
-   - Add poetry caching for faster builds
+   - Disable caching

 5. **Migrate tool configurations**
    - Move [mypy] section from setup.cfg to pyproject.toml [tool.mypy]